MicrosoftDocs/cloud-adoption-framework/docs/ready/azure-best-practices/ai-machine-learning-enterprise-security.md

 1. Your Storage.
 It has all your data such as training data, trained model data, except for the metadata.
 You are responsible for its encryption.

-1. CosmosDB.
+1. Azure Cosmos DB.
 It has your metadata such as run history information.
-E.g.) Experiment name, Experiment submission date/time, etc. We have two ways to encrypt this.
+For example, experiment name, experiment submission date/time, etc. We have two ways to encrypt this information:

     - In a normal workspace, Azure Cosmos DB is in a Microsoft subscription and encrypted by Microsoft Managed Key.